 Your physician might measure the severity of your withdrawal symptoms using a scale like the Clinical Opiate Withdrawal Scale (COWS).
 To be considered in withdrawal, you will probably experience the following:

-If you begin Suboxone treatment at home, you should wait one hour after the onset of withdrawal symptoms and then take your first dose of Suboxone.
+A COWS score of 11 to 12, which is generally mild to moderate opioid withdrawal symptoms, indicates that you can begin taking Suboxone.
+If you begin Suboxone treatment at home, wait one hour after the onset of withdrawal symptoms and then take your first dose of Suboxone.
 You should feel relief within 30 minutes.

-In general, patients are counseled to wait a certain number of hours after taking their last opioid before starting their buprenorphine/naloxone (Suboxone) induction:
+Your physician will tell you when to start taking this medication.
+In general, patients are counseled to wait a certain number of hours after taking their last opioid before starting their buprenorphine/naloxone (Suboxone) induction.

 Once you begin Suboxone treatment, you will likely follow these general steps: